wisetux/apps_under_microG/README.md

 > Device: Oneplus X (Onyx)
 > Model: E1003

+> **Note:** Chromecast API v2 isn't implemented in microG.
+So unless specified no app listed below can work with Chromecast.

 # Table of Contents
 ## Communication
 |    Name of App    |  Version  | State | Notes |